-Margaret Thatcher died seven years ago today.
+Margaret Thatcher won her third election today in 1987.
 She was regarded as a philistine but this is wide of the mark, says Miriam Gross.
 In fact she loved poetry and was fanatical about opera

 When I tell people that one of Margaret Thatcher’s favourite composers was Bela Bartok, they are dumbfounded.
 Wasn’t she, whatever else you might think about her, one of history’s undisputed philistines?